jhale/scientific-python/homework/homework.md

 `LASTNAME_Firstname_Scientific_Python.ipynb` and
 `LASTNAME_Firstname_monte_carlo.py`.
-Send an [email to jack.hale@uni.lu](mailto:jack.hale@uni.lu?subject=Scientific Python Homework) with the subject `Scientific Python Homework` with the two files as attachments.
+Send an [email to jack.hale@uni.lu](mailto:jack.hale@uni.lu?subject=Scientific Python Homework) with the subject `Scientific Python Homework 2024` with the two files as attachments.
 It is mandatory to complete the homework in order to receive the ECTS credits or the certification with "completed homework" mark.